 CNN, who has nearly 50 additional hard pass holders, and Mr. Acosta is no more or less special than any other media outlet or reporter with respect to the First Amendment.

 Ted Boutrous and Ted Olson, from the Gibson, Dunn & Crutcher firm, represent CNN and Acosta.
 They are among the finest advocates in the country.
 Olson is the former United States Solicitor General under George W. Bush.
-The case will be heard by Judge Timothy Kelly, a Trump appointee who has been on the bench since September 2017.We value your comments!
-Please weigh in on our comment section below.
+The case will be heard by Judge Timothy Kelly, a Trump appointee who has been on the bench since September 2017.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com